Krandheer/musings-with-randheer/content/Django/Django Resource.md

 tags:
   - "#django"
 ---

-If you are working with Django rest framework then this resource could be useful for you:
+If you are working with Django rest framework then these resources could be useful for you:

 > - [Classy Django rest framework](https://www.cdrf.co/).
 > - [Django silk](https://github.com/jazzband/django-silk)